Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 This is the purchase of the burial site itself.
 Prices vary dramatically between regional and metropolitan cemeteries, and between standard lawn sections and premium heritage or garden sections.

 WA exception: Burial plots in Western Australia are typically 25-year grants, not permanent purchases.
-When the grant expires, it must be renewed (repurchased) or the site may be reused.
+When the grant expires, it must be renewed (repurchased) or the right to the site is no longer guaranteed.
 This creates a generational cost that does not exist in most other states.

 Interment fee (grave opening and closing)